Mausy5043/python-nut3/README.md

 ## Acknowledgments

 Based on various NUT Client related Python scripts, written by David Goncalves as [PyNUT](https://github.com/networkupstools/nut/tree/master/scripts/python), and released under GPL v3.
-Later overhauled by rshipp with Python3 modifications by hordurk and mezz64.
+Later overhauled by rshipp with Python3 modifications by hordurk, george2 and mezz64.
 Others will have contributed along the way.
 I was not able to reliably find their names.

 Further updates in this fork are by me (Mausy5043) and based/inspired on prior work from timurlenk07, StSAV012, rshipp & Rojer-X86

 ## License